Can vitamin B-12 improve memory in Alzheimer's disease?

 Vitamin B-12 helps maintain healthy nerve cells and red blood cells.
 Vitamin B-12 deficiency — most common in older adults and vegetarians — can cause various signs and symptoms, including memory loss.
 In these cases, vitamin B-12 supplements can help improve memory.

-In the absence of a vitamin B-12 deficiency, there's no evidence that vitamin B-12 supplements enhance memory for people who have Alzheimer's disease.
+Aside from treating vitamin B-12 deficiency, there's no clear evidence that vitamin B-12 supplements improve memory for people with Alzheimer's disease.

 If you're concerned that you're not getting enough vitamin B-12 or other specific nutrients, consult your doctor — especially if you're an older adult or a vegetarian.

 - Dietary supplement fact sheet: Vitamin B12.
 Office of Dietary Supplements. http://ods.od.nih.gov/factsheets/vitaminB12/.
-Accessed Nov.
-8, 2010.
+Accessed Sept 19, 2016.

 - Van Dyck CH, et al. Cognitive and psychiatric effects of vitamin B12 replacement in dementia with low serum B12 levels: A nursing home study.
 International Psychogeriatrics.
 2009;21:138.

 - Fairfield K. Vitamin supplementation in disease prevention. http://www.uptodate.com/home.
 Accessed Sept.
 19, 2016.